tiiuae/sbomnix/doc/vulnxscan.md

 INFO     Wrote: vulns.csv
 ```

-As printed in the console output, `vulnxscan` first creates an SBOM, then feeds the SBOM (or target path) as input to different vulnerability scanners: [vulnix](https://github.com/nix-community/vulnix), [grype](https://github.com/anchore/grype), and [osv.py](../src/vulnxscan/osv.py) and creates a summary report.
+`vulnxscan` first creates an SBOM, then feeds the SBOM (or target path) as input to different vulnerability scanners: [vulnix](https://github.com/nix-community/vulnix), [grype](https://github.com/anchore/grype), and [osv.py](../src/vulnxscan/osv.py) and creates a summary report.
 The summary report lists the newest vulnerabilities on top, with the `sum` column indicating how many scanners agreed with the exact same finding.
 In addition to the console output, `vulnxscan` writes the report to csv-file `vulns.csv` to allow easier post-processing of the output.

 It is worth mentioning that `vulnxscan` filters out vulnerabilities that it detects are patched, as printed out in the console output on lines like '`CVE-2023-2975 for 'openssl' is patched with: ['/nix/store/7gz0nj14469r9dlh8p0j5w5wjj3b6hw4-CVE-2023-2975.patch']`'.
 This patch auto-detection works in the similar way as the [patch auto-detection on vulnix](https://github.com/nix-community/vulnix#cve-patch-auto-detection), that is, it is based on detecting vulnerability identifiers from the patch filenames.